What is functional safety?

 The expectation is that the levels of safeness continually improve, and this creates a challenge throughout the development process to ensure suitable capabilities and processes are included.

-Arm receives the functional safety certificate from TÜV Rheinland for the Arm Cortex-R5 processor
+Arm receives the functional safety certificate from TÜV Rheinland for the Arm Cortex-R5 processor.
+Click below to view the certificate.

 Which markets require functional safety?